trsav/particle-swarm/README.md

 </p>

 Initially every particle is given a random velocity vi, and the function is evaluated for every particle.
-Now each particle is aware of it's previous best position as well as the global best position.
+Each particle is now 'aware' of it's previous best position as well as the global best position.
 On the first iteration it's previous best position is obviously it's current position so this term doesn't come into play until the second iteration.

 It's current velocity is first scaled by a factor of w in order to ensure particle velocities don't grow exponentially over each iteration.